-The water provided to the Control Gorge Power Plant system meets all state and Federal drinking water requirements.
-Only the following constituents with primary standards were detected at low levels in the water supplied to Control Gorge system: arsenic, fluoride, nitrate, and radioactivity.
-The levels of these constituents were far below the established maximum contaminant levels (MCLs), which are the health protective standards set by the United States Environmental Protection Agency (U.S. EPA) and DDW.
+The water provided to the Keeler Yard system meets all State and Federal drinking water requirements.
+Only the following substances with primary standards were detected at low levels in the water supplied to Keeler Yard system: arsenic, chlorine, fluoride, and radioactivity.
+The levels of these substances were far below the established maximum contaminant levels (MCLs), which are the health protective standards set by the United States Environmental Protection Agency (U.S. EPA) and the DDW.

 For more information on these constituents, please refer to the Table 1 "Primary Drinking Water Constituents Found in the Water".
-The presence of these constituents in water does not necessarily indicate that the water poses a health risk.
-The DDW allows us to monitor for certain contaminants less than once per year because the concentrations of these constituents do not change frequently.
-Some of the data, though representative of the water quality, are more than one year old.
+The presence of these constituents in the water does not indicate that the water poses a health risk.
+The DDW allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of the data, though representative of water quality, are more than one year old.